 That’s basically what the novel is about.
 I felt like To Set a Watchman was a political essay.
 I couldn’t connect with the older Scout or as she now prefers to be called Jean Louise.
 She seemed so focused on being right that nothing else seemed to matter.
 The novel focused on how things or rather people have changed since she last visited her hometown.
 The title Go Set a Watchman is a reference to a Biblical verse about the moral compass which most of Jean Louise’s family seem to have mislaid.

-The only thing that made the novel almost worth the read was flashbacks to Scout’s childhood.
+The only thing that made the novel worth the read was flashbacks to Scout’s childhood.
 These memories are so much like scenes from To Kill a Mockingbird that it’s a shame they couldn’t be included in the original novel.

 Go Set a Watchman reminded me that sometimes some things are better left unsaid or in this case – unread.
 Rather reread To Kill a Mockingbird.